Develop the Building, Principally of the Party, In Service of the Armed Struggle

 The development of the two-line struggle within the Party currently raises the fight against revisionism as the main danger.
 The summary of the struggles waged in recent years and the problems we face today demand that we combat revisionism taking into account the following points:

-Opposition to Marxism-Leninism-Mao Zedong Thought and the thought of Mariátegui.
+1. Opposition to Marxism-Leninism-Mao Zedong Thought and Mariátegui's thought.
 Denial of the development of Mariátegui’s line.

 Questioning the road of party building in a backwards country like ours.